 Ringing in the Thai New Year with a bucket of water over your head is to be expected when partaking in the Songkran festival.
-Every April both Thais and tourist hit the streets armed with squirt guns and buckets of water.
+Every April, both Thais and tourists hit the streets armed with squirt guns and buckets of water.

 Songkran Chiang Mai Festival Guide